SeaDve/Kooha/README.md

 ## Description
+NOTE: This application works only on GNOME Wayland.

 A simple screen recorder for GNOME Wayland built with GTK and PyGObject.
+Kooha allows you to record your screen and also audio from your microphone or desktop.

 ## What is not yet working